kpedro88/magiconfig/README.md

 * provides `MagiConfig` object that extends `argparse.Namespace` to add useful methods:
   * `write()`: produce a Python config file that reproduces the current state of the namespace
   * `join()`: merge with another config object
-  * `MagiConfig` is used both as the input object in config files and as the output object of the parser
+  * used both as the input object in config files and as the output object of the parser
 * options related to the Python config file and object are contained in the class `MagiConfigOptions`:
   * `args`: the command-line arguments to indicate the config file (default: "-C", "--config")
   * `obj`: name of the `MagiConfig` object to be imported from the config file (default: "config")